VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 #### Summary

-Summary is quite similar to [histogram](#histogram) and is used for [quantiles](https://prometheus.io/docs/practices/histograms/#quantiles) calculations.
-The main difference to histograms is that calculations are made on the client-side, so metrics exposition format already contains pre-calculated
+Summary metric type is quite similar to [histogram](#histogram) and is used for [quantiles](https://prometheus.io/docs/practices/histograms/#quantiles) calculations.
+The main difference is that calculations are made on the client-side, so metrics exposition format already contains pre-defined
 quantiles:

 ```